$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model

 \subsection{Profile function for $a_{1}$ meson at finite temperature}

-Let us at first briefly present the $a_1$ meson at zero temperature following to Ref. \cite{7}.
-The gauge field sector of the model consists of the $A_{L,R}$ gauge fields, which are coming from the $SU(2)_{L,R}$ symmetries of the $SU(2)_{L}\times SU(2)_{R}$ flavor symmetry group of the model. $V=\frac{1}{2}(A_{L}+A_{R})$ vector and $A=\frac{1}{2}(A_{L}-A_{R})$ axial-vector fields are composed of these gauge fields and bulk action for the gauge sector will be written in terms of the composed fields:
+Let us at first briefly present the $a_1$ meson at zero temperature following to Ref. \cite{8}.
+The gauge field sector of the model consists of the $A_{L,R}$ gauge fields, which are coming from the $SU(2)_{L, R}$ symmetries of the $SU(2)_{L}\times SU(2)_{R}$ flavor symmetry group of the model. $V=\frac{1}{2}(A_{L}+A_{R})$ vector and $A=\frac{1}{2}(A_{L}-A_{R})$ axial-vector fields are composed of these gauge fields, and the bulk action for the gauge sector can be written in terms of the composite fields:

 Here $g$ is $g=det g_{MN}$, $\varphi(z)=-k^2z^2$ is the dilaton field, $X$ is scalar field. $F_{V,A}$ are the field strength tensors of the vector and axial-vector fields.
 Here we shall deal with the only axial-vector field, the strength tensor of which has a form: